 While there are many issues that encourage increased fat burning, including dietary, nutritional and stress, the intensity of each workout is a primary factor.
 Lower intensity increases ones percentage of fat burning, with harder training reducing it.
 While harder and longer workouts result in higher total amounts of sugar and fat calories being burned, programming the body to use a higher proportion of fat (both during training and while at rest) is a key to slimming down.

 The ratio of fat and sugar burning is easily measured in a laboratory or clinic during a treadmill or bike workout.
 This evaluation can be made by testing the amount of oxygen consumed and carbon dioxide expired (called respiratory quotient).
 The various changes in fat and sugar burning can be correlated with heart rate.
-(The 180 formula for heart rate training is a simple yet accurate way to find your ideal training heart rate—one that promotes maximum fat burning while building endurance and aerobic speed.)
+(The MAF 180 formula for heart rate training is a simple yet accurate way to find your ideal training heart rate—one that promotes maximum fat burning while building endurance and aerobic speed.)

 Overall, those athletes who burn a higher percentage of fat during workouts and rest are healthier.
 They have less body fat and weight, and more energy.
 And, they perform better in competition, and are injured much less.